 Huishan Old Town is with long history which can be called Wuxi history and culture museum in open air.
 There are 118 ancestral halls and important sites from Tang Dynasty to the Republican of China with 180 celebrities.
 Travelers can visit Huishan Heng Street, Zhi Street and Baoshan Bridge to explore the antique town.

-Nanjing – Wuxi: The distance between Nanjing and Wuxi is about 180 kilometers which takes 2.5 hours by driving.
-Also, travelers can take G / D trains from Nanjing Railway Station / Nanjing South Railway Station to Wuxi Railway Station or Wuxi East Railway Station.
-The train journey is about 1 hour.
+Nanjing - Wuxi: 200 km, 2.5 hours by car, 1 hour by high speed train.
+There are over 100 high speed trains from Nanjing Railway Station or Nanjing South Railway Station to Wuxi Railway Station or Wuxi East Railway Station.
+It is the most recommended travel way.

-Hangzhou – Wuxi: The distance between Hangzhou and Wuxi is about 210 kilometers with 2 hours and 40 minutes by driving.
-There are about 30 high speed trains are available every day.
-They are running from Hangzhou East Railway Station (a few from Hangzhou Railway Station) to Wuxi Railway Station or Wuxi East Railway Station.
+Hangzhou - Wuxi: 200 km, 3 hours by car, 1.5-2.5 hours by high speed train.
+There are about 20 high speed trains available every day from Hangzhou East Railway Station (a few from Hangzhou Railway Station) to Wuxi Railway Station or Wuxi East Railway Station.

-Travelers usually have one night to stay in Wuxi City and there is no need to worry about your accommodation.
-You have got a lot of choices ranging from 5 star luxury hotels to budget ones.
-With good location, fine service and famous brand, you can stay in the following hotels, including Kempinsku Hotel, InterContinental Hotel, Sheraton Wuxi Binhu Hotel, Pullman Wuxi New Lake, Doubletree Resort by Hilton Hotel Wuxi Lingshan, Hyatt Regency Wuxi and Radisson Blu Resort Wetland Park Wuxi.
-If you want more choice, please feel free to contact us anytime.
+It usually needs at least 2 days to explore the highlights in Wuxi.
+During your Wuxi trip, you can accommodate in Wuxi downtown with a lot of choices ranging from 5 star luxury hotels to budget ones.
+With good location, fine service and famous brand, you can stay in hotels such as Hyatt Regency Wuxi, InterContinental Hotel Wuxi, Wuxi Hotel, etc. If you want to spend longer time admiring Taihu Lake view, you can also stay in hotels near Taihu Lake area such as Taihu Hotel and Jiangnan Four Seasons Hotel.
+If you want more choices, please feel free to contact us anytime.
 Or, if you have your ideal choice to stay in Wuxi, you can tell your professional travel consultant and they will arrange the one for you.

-To help you to know deeply about Wuxi attractions and how to travel in the scenic spot, we have selected some useful Wuxi tourist maps for you.
-All of them can be enlarged to full size, please feel free to use them planing your trip in Wuxi.
+To help you know more about the distributions of Wuxi attractions and how to travel in Wuxi, we have selected some useful Wuxi maps for you.
+Please feel free to use them.
+For more maps of Wuxi, please see Wuxi Maps.

 There are some awesome destinations near Wuxi which are well worth your time and exploration.
-Travelers can visit the west-meet-east metropolis - Shanghai, exquisite Suzhou Gardens in Suzhou, picturesque West Lake in Hangzhou, also Dr. Sun Yat-sen Mausoleum in Nanjing.
+Travelers can visit the modern metropolis - Shanghai, exquisite Gardens in Suzhou, picturesque West Lake in Hangzhou, and Dr. Sun Yat-sen Mausoleum in Nanjing.
 Discover now!